aiven/aiven-docs/docs/products/mysql/concepts/mysql-memory-usage.md

 ---
-title: Understanding MySQL memory usage
+title: Understand MySQL memory usage
 ---

 **MySQL memory utilization can appear high, even if the service is